 It’s also worth noting that the official park map shows Alpha Falls in the incorrect place.
 While it is close to where their marker is located, it is not on Slippery Rock Creek, but rather on a small stream that feeds the creek on the eastern bank.

-Also, while in the area, don’t miss the park’s other great waterfalls including Hell’s Hollow Falls.
+Also, while in the area, don’t miss the park’s other great waterfalls including Hell’s Hollow Falls, Grindstone Falls, and Breakneck Falls.
+You can also take a short drive to visit Jennings Environmental Education Center.

 Want to see more of Pennsylvania’s best waterfalls?
 Check out our Pennsylvania Waterfalls page!